 Sam, in her thirties, juggles a busy job in banking with two toddler-age boys.

-In her spare time, she leads the 1st Gullane Guides, helps run guiding in the area as the local District Commissioner and will soon be taking on a role as Girlguiding Scotland’s Duke of Edinburgh Adviser.
+In her spare time, she leads 1st Gullane Guides, helps run guiding in the area as the local district commissioner and will soon be taking on a role as Girlguiding Scotland’s Duke of Edinburgh Adviser.

 “Some things have to give – I don’t have time for TV and my washing basket is always full!

 “It’s a juggling act and sometimes I take my boys with me, which they seem to really enjoy!